lorin/things-that-will-eventually-bite-you/README.md

 ### Missing timeout on a network call

+Eventually, a network call you make is going to block "forever".

 ### Incorrect database query whose scope was too great

 The equivalent of `select * from ...`.

 Ad-hoc queries are one of the most dangerous queries of this type, because those are user-initiated.

 ## Resource exhaustion